BrotherBoard/Battery-Level-Changer/README.md

 # Battery-Level-Changer
 Change your android battery level over shell, execute in Termux

-Get the file from releases && do `bash BatteryLevelChanger` in some terminal such as termux, su needed.
+Get the file from releases && do `bash BLC` in some terminal such as termux, su needed.